1jour1vin

 Nose

-Elegant, fine, mineral, with citrus (lime) and white flower aromas, punctuated by menthol notes.
+Elegant, delicate, and mineral, with aromas of citrus (lime) and white flowers, accented by hints of mint

 Serve